aliciapflaumer/full-stack-project/checklist.md

 ## Rails Backend work

+# September 24, 2017

 # User

-1. [] Test that you can add a user via rails console
+1. [ DONE ] Test that you can add a user via rails console
-2. [] Test that you can add a user via a curl request
+2. [ DONE ] Test that you can add a user via a curl request
-3. [] Confirm that users you add via curl/console exist in database
+3. [ DONE ] Confirm that users you add via curl/console exist in database

 # September 23, 2017